qria/oauth-frontend-example/README.md

 # OAuth Frontend Example

-This is a minimal frontend server for backend example
+This is a minimal frontend server for backend developer to practice implementing OAuth 2.0 flow.

 ## Installation